stockmeierb/stockmeierb.github.io/README.md

 ### Compose

-Run `yarn compose` to bootstrap a new post.
+Run `npm run compose` to bootstrap a new post.

 Follow the interactive prompt to generate a post with pre-filled front matter. `PostLayout` is the default layout, while `PostSimple` is... simpler.